 D.A.
 Rayner, RNVR.
 1943.

 From 17 November 1942 to 15 August 1945, Admiral Sir Max Horton was known by the Wind-in-the-Willows sounding acronym: CINCWA (sinkwa), Commander in Chief, Western Approaches — the largest operational command in the entire Royal Navy — over 121,000 men and women with over 300 escort ships.
 So why had Prime Minister Winston Churchill himself put Sir Max at the head of the most important command in the Royal Navy?
 Because CINCWA commanded all British forces contesting German U-Boats for control of the North Atlantic — the most critical battle of the war.
-And the British were losing.
+“It isn’t the most important battle of the war,” said First Sea Lord, Sir Dudley Pound.
+“It is the war.”

 Just a few days after he walked through the guarded steel door of the bunker, everyone throughout the command began to feel the dragon’s breath.
 Sir Max inspected, asked questions.
 Lots of questions.
 If you didn’t know the answer, you were out.
 Dockyard superintendents slow getting work done; supply officers who could not get organized; escort captains not aggressive enough; training officers who didn’t know enough?
 They were dismissed.
 All of them.
 Immediately.
 On the spot.
 This did not happen gradually.
 It happened in the first few months and kept on happening if anyone slacked off.